Riddhiizala/Netflix_youtube_analysis/README.md

 *  Chart Type: Stacked column chart.

-### 7. Like count distribution:
+### 7. Like count by duration:

+* Analyse like count by duration in minutes.

+* Chart Type: Scattered chart.

+ ### 8. Like count by title length:

-* Analyse like count by duration and title length.
+* Analyse like count by title length.

-* Chart Type: Scattered chart and Line chart.
+*  Chart Type: Line chart.